petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 ## Testing and working environments

-The basic assumption of testing theory is: **the final produced system must run on different machines** than those where it was produced.
+The basic assumption of testing theory is: **the final produced system must be able run on different machines** than those where it was produced.

 Using more than one environment is a *must* because: